Mansi-Sun/pkydrip/content/english/landing/remote-irrigation/index.md

 Typical system structure:

-- LoRa gateway at the control side
+- LoRa gateway (central control unit)
 - Wireless valve controllers in the field
-- Solar-powered operation where field power is limited
+- Solar-powered operation
 - Central scheduling for multiple irrigation zones

 This makes it easier to build, operate, and expand the irrigation system.